NOT EVERYBODY GOES TO HEAVEN.

 I digress…my point is…please, please…instead of saying they’re “in a better place now” regarding everyone who dies, let’s get to these people while they’re still alive and make sure they’ve heard the Gospel of Christ to increase their chances of accepting Him.
 Trust me, you do not want to always be questioning “if I just would have said something sooner”.

 Obviously much of this is aimed at Christians who understand what it means when we say that accepting Christ and repenting is the only way to salvation, and thus the only way to heaven.
 For those of you who don’t yet believe, please ask yourself if you really want to take that chance.
 Or do you really want to take that chance with your children.
 Trust me, you don’t want that either.
 I used to lay awake sometimes at night at the thought of losing my grown child before she found Christ.
-She was 30 years old, living an hour and a half away, and if I knew she was working late or out for a night, I would go into panic mode because I knew where she would spend eternity without Christ.
+She was 30 years old, living an hour and a half away, and if I knew she was working late or out for a night, I would go into panic mode because I knew where she would spend eternity without Christ if something were to happen to her.
 In fact, her former atheism was what propelled me to recommit myself to the Lord so that I could better equip myself to have conversations with her that might lead her to Christ.
 Now that she’s accepted Christ, do I still worry about her?
 Of course!
 But the difference is that now…now I can at least be comforted by the fact that she WILL spend eternity in a much better place.